Learning Equilibria of Games via Payoff Queries: Introduction

 Having studied payoff query complexity in bimatrix games, it is then natural to look for improved payoff query complexity results in the context of ``structured'' games.
 In particular, we are interested in {\em concisely represented} games, where the payoff query complexity may be much smaller than the number of pure strategy profiles.
-As an initial result in this direction, we consider graphical games, where we show that for constant $d$ the payoff query complexity of degree $\degree$ graphical games is polynomial.
+As an initial result in this direction, in Section~\ref{sec:gg} we consider graphical games, where we show (Theorem~\ref{THM:GG}) that for graphical games with constant degree $d$, a Nash equilibrium can be found with a polynomial number of payoff-queries.
 This algorithm works by discovering every payoff in the game, however unlike bimatrix games, this can be done without querying every pure strategy profile.

 Finally, we focus on two different models of congestion games.
-We first consider \emph{parallel links}, where the game has a start and end vertex, and $m$ different links between them.
-We show both lower and upper bounds for this model.
-If $n$ denotes the number of players, then we obtain a $\log(n)$ payoff query lower bound, and a $\bigO\left(\log(n)\cdot \frac{\log^2(m)}{\log\log(m)}\right)$ payoff query upper bound.
+In Section~\ref{sec:parallel}, we consider the case of \emph{parallel links}, where the game has a origin and destination vertex, and $m$ parallel links between them.
+We show both lower and upper bounds for this setting.
+If $n$ denotes the number of players, then we obtain a $\log(n) + m$ payoff query lower bound (Theorem~\ref{thm:LBcongestion}), which applies to both query models.
+We obtain an upper bound of $\bigO\left(\log(n)\cdot \frac{\log^2(m)}{\log\log(m)} + m \right)$ normal-queries (Theorem~\ref{thm:UBparallel_n}).
 Note that there are $n \cdot m$ different payoffs in a parallel links game, and so our upper bound implies that you do not need to discover the entire payoff function in order to solve a parallel links game.

-We also consider the more general case of symmetric network congestion games on directed acyclic graphs.
-We show that if the game has $m$ edges and $n$ players, then we can find a Nash equilibrium using $m \cdot n$ payoff queries.
+In Sections~\ref{sec:dags}, \ref{sec:dags2}, \ref{sec:dags3}, we consider the more general case of symmetric network congestion games on directed acyclic graphs.
+We show that if the game has $m$ edges and $n$ players, then we can find a Nash equilibrium using $m \cdot n$ payoff queries (Theorem~\ref{thm:UBnetwork}).
 The algorithm discovers every payoff in the game, but it only queries a small fraction of the pure strategy profiles.